 The story is about a family who lives in the same place and takes care of the family farm for several generations.
 They feel a close connection with the land and the home.
 Kids love to feel that same connection to their grandparents and ancestors.

-Here’s three ways you can help kids experience their ancestor’s homeplace:
+Here are three ways you can help kids experience their ancestor’s homeplace:

 Look at Pictures of Ancestors’ Homes